singlak999/url-guardian/README.md

 ## Credits

+- The machine learning model and feature extraction logic in the `phishing_detector` directory are based on the work of Radha Krishna.
-- ML model based on [PhishingURL](https://github.com/sinisterdaddy/PhishingURL)
+- The project structure and some parts of the ML integration are based on [PhishingURL](https://github.com/sinisterdaddy/PhishingURL).
 - Proxy powered by [mitmproxy](https://mitmproxy.org/)